EleonGameStudiosSA/OfficialEmpyrionDiscord/.github/contributing.md

 ## Info

-- Follow the YAML Structure, do not modify the formating
+- Follow the YAML Structure.
+So no tabs are allowed
+- Do not modify the file formating
-- Do not modify the Intro Info
+- Do not modify the Intro key and its value
+- Discord uses Markdown formatting

 You are able to create new keys with new info.
 If you do so be sure to mention this info in your pull-request so the menu can be updated with this.